 - For long-term storage, freeze the cake wrapped in aluminum foil and put in a plastic freezer bag after it has aged for at least 4 weeks.

-- If you’d like to decorate the Christmas cake before serving, please refer to my post on how to decorate a Christmas cake, which will be coming soon.
+- If you’d like to decorate the Christmas cake before serving, please read my post on how to decorate a Christmas cake.